lawrennd/old_talks/_mlphysical/simulation.md

 \notes{Carl Henrik described how a prior probability $p(\parameterVector)$ represents our hypothesis about the way the world might behave.
 This can be combined with a *likelihood* through the process of multiplication.
 Correctly normalized, this gives an updated hypothesis that represents our *posterior* belief about the model in the light of the data.

 There is a nice symmetry between this approach and how Karl Popper describes the process of scientific discovery.
 In conjectures and refutations, Popper describes the process of scientific discovery as involving hypothesis and experiment.
 In our description hypothesis maps onto the *model*.
-The model is an abstraction of the hypothesis, represented for example as a set of mathematical equations, a computational description or an analogous system (physical system).
+The model is an abstraction of the hypothesis, represented for example as a set of mathematical equations, a computational description, or an analogous system (physical system).
 The data is the product of previous experiments, our readings, our observation of the world around us.
 We can combine these to make a prediction about what we might expect the future to hold.
 Popper's view on the philosophy of science was that the prediction should be falsifiable.

 We can see this process as a spiral driving forward, importantly Popper relates the relationship between hypothesis (model) and experiment (predictions) as akin to the relationship between the chicken and the egg.
 Which comes first?
 The answer is that they co-evolve together.}

 \newslide{}

-\figure{\includediagram{\diagramsDir/ml/experiment-analyze-design}{50%}}{Experiment, analyze and design is a flywheel of knowledge that is the dual of the model, data and compute.
+\figure{\includediagram{\diagramsDir/ml/experiment-analyze-design}{50%}}{Experiment, analyze and design is a flywheel of knowledge that is the dual of the model, data, and compute.
 By running through this spiral, we refine our hypothesis/model and develop new experiments which can be analyzed to further refine our hypothesis.}{experiment-analyze-design}

 \newslide{}

 \figure{\includediagram{\diagramsDir/physics/different-models}{90%}}{The sets of different models.
 There are all the models in the Universe we might like to work with.
-Then there are those models that are computable e.g. by a Turing machine.
+Then there are those models that are computable e.g., by a Turing machine.
 Then there are those which are analytical tractable.
-I.e. where the solution might be found analytically.
+I.e., where the solution might be found analytically.
 Finally, there are Gaussian processes, where the joint distribution of the states in the model is Gaussian.}

 \notes{The approach we've taken to the model so far has been severely limiting.
 By constraining ourselves to models for which the mathematics of probability is tractable, we severely limit what we can say about the universe.

-Although Bayes' rule only implies multiplication of probabilities, to acquire theposterior we also need to normalize.
+Although Bayes' rule only implies multiplication of probabilities, to acquire the posterior we also need to normalize.
 Very often it is this normalization step that gets in the way.
 The normalization step involves integration over the updated hypothesis space, to ensure the updated posterior prediction is correct.

-We can map the process of Bayesian inference onto the the $\text{model} + \text{data}$ perspective in the following way.
+We can map the process of Bayesian inference onto the $\text{model} + \text{data}$ perspective in the following way.
 We can see the model as the prior, the data as the likelihood and the prediction as the posterior[^mapping].

 [^mapping]: We should be careful about such mappings, this is the one I prefer to think about because I try to think of my modelling assumptions as being stored in a probabilistic model, which I see as the prior distribution over what I expect the data to look like.
 In many domains of parametric modelling, however, the prior will be specified over the parameters of a model.
 In the Gaussian process formalism we're using, this mapping is clearer though.
 The 'prior' is the Gaussian process prior over functions, the data is the relationship between those functions and observations we make.
 This mental model will also suit what follows in terms of our consideration of simulation.
-But it would likely confuse someone who had only come to Bayesian inference through parametric models such a neural networks.
-Note that even in such models, there will be a way of writing down the decomposition of the model that is akin to the above, but it might involve writing down intractable densities so it's often avoided.}
+But it would likely confuse someone who had only come to Bayesian inference through parametric models such a neural network.
+Note that even in such models, there will be a way of writing down the decomposition of the model that is akin to the above, but it might involve writing down intractable densities, so it's often avoided.}

 \newslide{}

-\notes{So, if we think of our model as incorporating what we know about the physical problem of interest (from Newton, or Bernoulli or Laplace or Einstein or whoever) and the data as being the observations (e.g. from Piazzi's telescope or a particle accelerator) then we can make predictions about what we might expect to happen in the future by combining the two.
+\notes{So, if we think of our model as incorporating what we know about the physical problem of interest (from Newton, or Bernoulli or Laplace or Einstein or whoever) and the data as being the observations (e.g., from Piazzi's telescope or a particle accelerator) then we can make predictions about what we might expect to happen in the future by combining the two.
 It is *those* predictions that Popper sees as important in verifying the scientific theory (which is incorporated in the model).

 But while Gaussian processes are highly flexible non-parametric function models, they are *not* going to be sufficient to capture the type of physical processes we might expect to encounter in the real world.
 To give a sense, let's consider a few examples of the phenomena we might want to capture, either in the scientific world, or in real world decision making.}